Prasad-55/Data-Science_Portflio/AI Projects/Fashion_Mnist_Model/readme.md

 ● Analyzed the training process with the help of TensorBoard.

 ● Saved the trained model, including its architecture and learned weights.

+## Model Loading and Verification:

+● Load the saved model and verify its architecture.

+● Check the consistency in the number of model parameters and weights.